 Grandparents’ Day was held during the last week of Term 2 and was once again a great day.

-My own parents came for Grandparents’ Day and, going by their experience and the photos on our website, it was a wonderful day celebrating the important relationship between grandparents and grandchildren.
+My own parents came for Grandparents’ Day and, going by their experience, it was a wonderful day celebrating the important relationship between grandparents and grandchildren.

 Congratulations Hospitality Students